Tom Sherry retired from KREM 2 News in March 2022 after spending more than 30 years bringing the weather to the Inland Northwest.

 A graduate of the Mississippi State University Broadcast Meteorological program, he has the National Weather Association Seal of Approval and is a member of the American Meteorological Society.

 In addition to his professional accomplishments, Tom has won many honors from KREM 2 viewers.
-He was voted best weathercaster by readers of The Inlander newspaper from 1995 through 2007 as well as favorite weathercaster in The Spokesman-Review first Reader's Poll in 1998.
-Recently he was inducted into the Inlander Hall of Fame for winning best weather forecaster for more than 10 years.
+He was voted best weathercaster by readers of The Inlander newspaper from 1995 through 2018 as well as favorite weathercaster in The Spokesman-Review first Reader's Poll in 1998.
+He has been inducted into the Inlander Hall of Fame for winning best weather forecaster for more than 10 years.

 Every October, Tom conducts Tom's Turkey Drive, the single largest food drive in the Inland Northwest.
 Tom’s Turkey Drive not only provides thousands of families with a complete Thanksgiving meal, but through thousands of dollars in donations it also stocks the shelves of area food banks throughout the winter months.
 Tom and KREM were honored in 2007 by the Spokane United Way for business volunteer of the year for Tom's Turkey Drive.